iTrust-Insure/ItrustInsure/README.md

 ### Quotes
-Get a signed quote to use as part of the `buyCover` process Cover period must be a minimum of 30 days and maximum 365 days Example Call:
+Get a signed quote to use as part of the `buyCover` process Cover period must be a minimum of 30 days and maximum 365 days.

+Example Call:

     curl --location --request POST '<INSERT API URL HERE>/quote' \